 To keep your temporaries in place, avoid eating sticky foods (gum), hard foods, and if possible, chew on the opposite side of your mouth.
 It is important to brush normally, but floss carefully and don’t pull up on the floss which may dislodge the temporary but pull the floss out from the side of the temporary crown.

 It is normal to experience the above mentioned symptoms as with any restorative procedure after the appointment.

-If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please call our office at Exeter Office Phone Number 603-772-3351.
+If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please call our office at Exeter Family Dental Care Phone Number 603-772-3351.

 After Tooth Extraction

 After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
 That’s why we ask you to bite on a gauze pad for 30-45 minutes after the appointment.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times.